 Only Report ROI Yields When Item is Owned for Entire Yield Term:

 Use this option to prevent ROI yields from reporting when the item is not owned over the full period of the yield term.
 For example, if a 3 month yield is being calculated for an investment, and that investment was only owned for the last 1 month of the yield term, then N/A will be reported for the 3 month yield.
 Ownership is determined by having a non-zero share balance at the end of every day in the yield term, except for the ending yield term date.
 If all shares are sold on the ending date, a yield will still be reported.
-This option is applied to any ROI yield calculation for investments, asset types, investment goals, investment types, symbols, or entire sub-portfolios.
+This option is applied to any ROI yield calculation for investments, asset types, investment goals, sectors, investment types, symbols, or entire sub-portfolios.
 In the case where a yield is being calculated for an item comprised of multiple investments, shares in at least one investment must be owned for each day in the yield term.
 This option only affects ROI yield calculations, it does not affect Time-Weighted Returns or any of the statistical calculations.
 This option is intended to prevent misleading yields when an item is only owned for part of a yield term.
 Since ROI yields are time and money weighted, periods where you don't own any shares do not affect the ROI yield.
 The ROI yield is a "rate" at which your money earned over the yield term.
 If you are calculating a ROI yield and only own shares for a part of the term, the performance during that owned period will determine the reported rate for the whole period.
 For example, let's say you are calculating a 3 month ROI yield, but you only owned shares for 1 month in that period.
 If the shares went up by 10% in that 1 month period, the 3 month yield is approximately 30%.
 The 30% "rate" is the correct rate for 3 months, but since you only owned it for 1 month, you only realized part of that return.